MaxSquared-WebCraft/findit/README.md

 ## Welcome to our findit project 👋

-Small disclaimer - this text is 100% chat GPT free and comes 100% from a human 🧠 (not even co-pilot complete)
+Small disclaimer - this text (and also the code) is 100% chat GPT free and comes 100% from a human 🧠 (not even co-pilot complete)

 If you want to see the frontend implementation go